iain/metrical/README.md

 If you get a message like `can't activate X, already activated Y`, or something similar, you can open an issue.
 Please include the entire error message and the output of `gem list` and the version of Ruby you are using.

+## Development

+Install dependencies:

+    gem install bundler && bundle install

+Run the specs:

+    rspec

+## Changelog

+Version 0.1.0 (unreleased):

+* Finally added tests and added metrical to Travis
+* Add option `--no-open` to stop it from opening in the browser
+* Automatically turn off RCov in Ruby 1.9
+* Depend on RCov 0.9, so installation will work under Ruby 1.9
+* Remove other dependencies, it looks like MetricFu has that covered now.

 ---
 Copyright 2010-2011, [Iain Hecker](http://iain.nl) - Released under the MIT License.